What is a landing page? Definition, objectives, and tips

 Conclusion

-The landing page is a powerful tool for your digital campaigns: it focuses attention, simplifies the user journey, and promotes conversion.
+Landing pages are a powerful tool for your digital campaigns: they focus attention, simplify the user journey, and promote conversion.
 To learn more, explore our related articles:

 How to create a landing page that really converts?